spectrocloud/librarium/content/docs/06-integrations/00-longhorn.md

 # Longhorn Overview

 Longhorn is a lightweight distributed block storage system for cloud native storage Kubernetes that allows you to replicate storage to Kubernetes clusters.
-You can install Longhorn on an existing Kubernetes cluster with one ``kubectl apply`` command or using Helm charts.
 Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster using containers and microservices.

 Longhorn creates a dedicated storage controller for each block device volume and replicates the volume across multiple nodes.

 # Prerequisites

-- Kubernetes cluster is at least version 1.18 and not higher than 1.24.
+- Kubernetes cluster is at least version 1.22 and not higher than 1.24.

 # Version Supported